turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

     setAccount
 }
 ```
-In the ```hardhat.config.js``` import necessary modules to read .secret file and the code you wrote above;
+To use the code you wrote above in  ```hardhat.config.js``` will necessary import modules to read the .secret file and the code that you wrote.
 ```javascript
 const fs = require('fs')
 const path = require('path')
 const privateKeyFile = path.join(__dirname, './.secret')
 const Account = require('./celo_account');
 ```
-Below of others task add new task,if the .secret file does not exist the task will create a new account, if the .secret file exists the task will use the privateKey to get the address
+Below of others task add a new task, If the .secret file does not exist the task will create a new account if the .secret file exists the task will use the private key to get an address.
 ```javascript
 task("celo-account", "Prints account address or create a new", async () => {
     fs.existsSync(privateKeyFile) ? console.log(`Address ${Account.getAccount().address}`) : Account.setAccount();
 });
 ```
-When run ```npx hardhat celo-account```, the new account are created and the privateKey will saved into .secret file,Is important save the address and go to this website  [Celo faucets ](https://celo.org/developers/faucets) https://celo.org/developers/faucet,get the coins are necessary to pay the fee to deploy.
+When run ```npx hardhat celo-account```, The new account are created and the privateKey will saved into .secret file,Is important save the address and go to this website  [Celo faucets ](https://celo.org/developers/faucets) https://celo.org/developers/faucet,get the coins will be needed  to pay the fee to deploy.
 ```bash
  npx hardhat celo-account